 Planning Your Adventure

-Cyclists can cover the distance more quickly, making it possible to complete the entire trail and still have time to explore Watkins Glen or Montour Falls.
+The Catherine Valley Trail's length and gentle grade make it adaptable to various trip plans and fitness levels.
+Cyclists can cover the distance efficiently, making it possible to complete the entire trail and still have time to explore Watkins Glen or Montour Falls.
 Hikers might choose to tackle the full distance as a day-long adventure or select shorter segments that match their available time and energy levels.
 The trail's design allows for easy turnaround points, so you can customize your distance based on how you're feeling.

 A camera or smartphone will help you capture the scenic vistas and wildlife encounters that make the Catherine Valley Trail memorable, while binoculars can enhance wildlife viewing opportunities, especially for birdwatchers drawn to the trail's diverse habitats.